 5 More Tips To Support Your Book Signing Event

-Now that you’ve written your book and your marketing plan is in place, it’s time to go to your first book signing!
-Follow our ongoing 6-part series where we’ll share tips to ensure that a book signing is a memorable and successful experience for you.
+You’ve written your book, your marketing plan is in place, and it’s time to go to your first book signing!
+Follow our ongoing 6-part series where we share tips and tricks to make this an enjoyable and successful experience for you, the author.